hiidef/django-quickbooks/README.md

 [![Build Status](https://travis-ci.org/grue/django-quickbooks-online.png)](https://travis-ci.org/grue/django-quickbooks-online)

-This project was forked from [django-quickbooks](https://github.com/setaris/django-quickbooks), originally developed by [hiidef](https://github.com/hiidef), with contributions from [setaris](https://github.com/setaris).
+This project was forked from [django-quickbooks-online](https://github.com/grue/django-quickbooks-online), originally developed by us, [hiidef](https://github.com/hiidef), with contributions from [setaris](https://github.com/setaris).

 django-quickbooks-online handles communicating with the Quickbooks API.
 Using this app, you can perform CRUD operations on any of the object classes